 Making multiple trips back and forth to the store after starting a project can put a damper on your project plans and put a dent in your wallet.
 To make sure your project process goes as smooth as possible, create a checklist.

-- Write down all of the items you'll need to refurbish your piece of furniture or other item(s).
+- Write down all of the items you'll need to refurbish your piece of furniture or another item.

 - If you already have some of the supplies, but not enough to complete the project, write down how much you'll need to get the job done and a little extra just in case you'll need more.